Copyright Infringement Lawyers Explain Copyright Infringement Win

 14 11 2018

 This article details the facts of a copyright infringement case relating to photographs forming a product catalogue and text on a website for which Peter Adediran represented the Claimant.
 If you are seeking advice on bringing or defending a copyright claim and have read this article, you must take the opportunity to go and seek professional legal advice from a solicitor or barrister.
-The information and any commentary on the law contained on this web site is provided free of charge for information purposes only.
+The information and any commentary on the law contained on this web site are provided free of charge for information purposes only.
 Every reasonable effort is made to make the information and commentary accurate and up to date, but no responsibility for its accuracy and correctness, or for any consequences of relying on it, is assumed by PAIL Solicitors.
 The information and commentary does not, and is not intended to, amount to legal advice to any person on a specific case or matter.
 You are strongly advised to obtain specific, personal advice from a lawyer about your case or matter and not to rely on the information or comments on this site.
 No responsibility is accepted for the content or accuracy of linked sites.